kubernetes/community/contributors/design-proposals/statefulset-update.md

 ### Rolling out an Update
 Users can create a rolling update using `kubectl apply`.
-If a user creates a StatefulSet [as above](#initial-deployment), the user can trigger a rolling update by updating image (as in the manifest as below).
+If a user creates a StatefulSet [as above](#initial-deployment), the user can trigger a rolling update by updating the image (as in the manifest as below).

 ```yaml
 apiVersion: apps/v1beta1